ixa-ehu/ixa-pipe-tok/README.md

 rule-based approach originally inspired by the Moses (https://github.com/moses-smt/mosesdecoder) tokenizer but with several additions and modifications.

-ixa-pipe-tok is part of IXA-Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).
+ixa-pipe-tok is part of IXA Pipeline ("is a pipeline"), a multilingual NLP pipeline developed by the IXA NLP Group (ixa.si.ehu.es).

 Contents